ceramic-engine/ceramic/README.md

 ## Available backends

-- Current default backend is `luxe` (using OpenGL/WebGL some parts of [luxe engine alpha](https://luxeengine.com/alpha/) written in `Haxe`, specifically edited and maintained for ceramic).
-It allows to target Mac, Windows, Linux, iOS, Android, HTML5 (WebGL).
-Internal parts depending on _luxe alpha_ may eventually be replaced by more tailored code in the future, and platform support improved either by using [ANGLE](https://github.com/google/angle) or an API like [sokol](https://github.com/floooh/sokol).
+- Current default backend is `clay`.
+It allows to natively target Mac, Windows, Linux, iOS, Android and HTML5 (WebGL).

 - A `headless` backend allows to run ceramic as a server/cli app (via C++ or Node.js).

-- A `unity` backend is currently under development, which allows to run a ceramic app _inside_ Unity Editor and take advantage of all the platforms Unity provides.
+- A `unity` backend is allows to run a ceramic app _inside_ Unity Editor and take advantage of all the platforms Unity provides.

 ## Credits

 Ceramic was created by **[Jérémy Faivre](https://github.com/jeremyfa)** but is also possible thanks to the following works:

-* **[Luxe Engine (alpha)](https://luxeengine.com/alpha/) by Sven Bergström** which is the low-level-ish tech used by ceramic's default backend to display graphics, play sounds, manage input through [OpenGL](https://www.opengl.org/), [OpenAL](https://www.openal.org/) and [SDL](https://www.libsdl.org/). `Luxe` is also a great source of inspiration that influenced how ceramic works in various aspects.
+* **[Luxe Engine (alpha)](https://luxeengine.com/alpha/) by Sven Bergström** which was used as a transitional backend before `clay` backend was ready. `Luxe` is also a great source of inspiration that influenced how ceramic works in various aspects.
 Some snippets of `ceramic` directly come from `luxe`.

 * **[HaxeFlixel's FlxColor class](https://github.com/HaxeFlixel/flixel/blob/a59545015a65a42b8f24b08262ac80de020deb37/flixel/util/FlxColor.hx) by Joe Williamson** which was ported into `ceramic.Color` class.